-For today’s startups, the richness of connection technologies, and the easy-to-connect with partnerships they enable, mean that there’s all kinds of work they just don’t have to do.
+For today’s startups, the richness of connection technologies, and the easy-to-connect with partnerships they enable mean that there are all kinds of work they just don’t have to do.
 Why worry about doing it all, when partners can pick up pieces of the value chain that aren’t really your thing?
 Why vertically integrate, when you can network?

 As I’ve noted before, today’s value-creation networks aren’t limited to traditional outsourcing partnerships.
 They also include value creation with customers.
 Think about companies like Twitter and Facebook and their amazing collaborations with customers.
 Without these users interacting with these services, there would be no Twitter or Facebook.